splunk/splunk-powershell-modularinput/Package/README/README.md

 ### Output

-MIPoSh doesn't process the output until your pipeline and runspace are finished.
+NOTE: the Modular Input currently does not process the output of your scripts until your pipeline and runspace are finished.
-This means we don't process script properties, and it also means that you should avoid long-running scripts.
+This means we don't process ScriptProperty values, and it also means that you should avoid long-running scripts.
 Particularly, you should not write scripts which wait for things to happe unless you exit every time there is output.
 It also means that all of your output essentially has the same time stamp, unless you override it (see below).